jsteele619/chess_scraping_project/README.md

 ## Technical Explanation

-_Please make sure to make your own config.py file with the following format: login = ("username:password")_ \
+_Please make sure to make your own config.py file with the following format: login = ("username:password")._ \
-_You should have PostgresSQL installed in your computer, and you might need to create a database named chess_db_
+_You should have PostgresSQL installed in your computer, and you might need to create a database named chess_db._

 Run all cells in "chess_df_and_graphs.ipynb.
 You are prompted to input the username.
 After several moments, the relevant graphs save to graphs/{username}.
-The created dataframe saves to csv_files/{username}.csv
+The created dataframe saves to csv_files/{username}.csv.

 Python makes a series of API calls to the chess.com website with the username.
 The code receives a list of archived months in url format.
 This list contains every month the user has played a chess game on chess.com.